goldstrike77/ansible-role-linux-mysql/README.md

   - Grouped by fingerprint and reported in descending order of query.
 - Security Safeguard Benchmark
   - Transparent Data Encryption (TDE) protects your critical data by enabling data-at-rest encryption in the database.
 It protects the privacy of your information, prevents data breaches and helps meet regulatory requirements.
-  - Configure TLS/SSL to encrypt client and cluster communications.
+  - Supports secure (encrypted) connections between clients and the server using the Transport Layer Security (TLS) protocol.
   - Encrypt/decrypt local or streaming backup in order to add another layer of protection to the backups.
   - File system permissions protected when potential vulnerability exists.
   - Authentication management makes IT infrastructures more secure by leveraging existing security rules and processes.